iogbole/israelo/_posts/2023-10-12-ebpf-net-viz.md

 title:  "Getting Started with eBPF: Monitoring TCP Retransmissions Using eBPF, Go and Prometheus"
 author: israel
 categories: [ 'Cloud Native' ]
-tags: [containers, devops, cloud-native, kubernetes, ebpf ]
+tags: [ observability, devops, cloud-native, ebpf ]
 image: https://user-images.githubusercontent.com/2548160/274512682-f06a933c-16e3-4288-a1fa-80237cc4b16d.png
 date:   2023-10-12 09:01:35 +0300
 excerpt: "This is a beginner's guide to eBPF.
 Learn how to use eBPF, Go, and Prometheus to monitor network events unobtrusively.
 You'll learn how to use Linux tracepoints to monitor TCP transmissions and use Prometheus to store and visualize the data you collect."